← Back to ResourcesBreed Guides

 Border Collie Health Issues

-The Border Collie-specific conditions every Calgary owner must know about — led by MDR1 multidrug sensitivity (the page to print and bring to your vet), Collie Eye Anomaly (CEA), Trapped Neutrophil Syndrome (TNS), epilepsy, hip dysplasia, osteosarcoma
+The Border Collie-specific conditions every Calgary owner should know about: MDR1 multidrug sensitivity (the page to print and bring to your vet), Collie Eye Anomaly (CEA), Trapped Neutrophil Syndrome (TNS), epilepsy, hip dysplasia, and osteosarcoma.

 The short answer